 You can reduce theft by displaying small, pricey items in locked cases, but those discourage honest shoppers as well.
 If you go that route, make sure the tags are visible through the glass.
-Unless I have to have something, I hate going to the front counter to ask for a price.
+Everyone hates going to the front counter to ask for a price.

 Pro: Many Customers Will Pay the Price on the Tag

-Some shoppers at permanent flea markets will definitely ask about discounts at the front counter.
-The flea market may call you or just give them a set percentage off, depending on its policies and what you've arranged.
+Some shoppers at permanent flea markets will ask about discounts at the front counter.
+The flea market may call you or give them a set percentage off, depending on its policies and what you've arranged.

-But, if your price is reasonable, lots of shoppers will just pay the price on the tag -- especially those who only haggle at traditional fleas because it's traditional.
+But, if your price is reasonable, lots of shoppers will pay the price on the tag—especially those who only haggle at traditional fleas because it's traditional.

 Pro and Con: You Don't Interact With Customers

 This is one of the defining elements of a permanent flea market booth—and it's also the one that can be both a pro and con.